 In this episode of The Proskauer Brief, partner Evandro Gigante and associate Laura Fant discuss recent amendments to New York State law prohibiting sexual harassment.
 The law will require employers to distribute policies prohibiting sexual harassment in the work place and implement annual training on sexual harassment.
 These policies, which much be distributed by October 9, 2018, are required to satisfy certain minimum standards set by the new guidance.
 In addition to the policy requirement, all employees in New York State must receive anti-harassment training on an annual basis.
 Be sure to tune in and find out how employers can fulfill their obligations under this new law.

-In this episode of the Proskauer Brief, senior counsel Harris Mufson is joined by associates Rebecca Sivitz and Maryssa Mataras to discuss the recently enacted Pay Equity Laws in Massachusetts and New Jersey.
+In this episode of the Proskauer Brief, partner Harris Mufson is joined by associates Rebecca Sivitz and Maryssa Mataras to discuss the recently enacted Pay Equity Laws in Massachusetts and New Jersey.
 So be sure to tune in for the latest insight on this very important issue.

-In this episode of The Proskauer Brief, partner Tony Oncidi and senior counsel Harris Mufson discuss key developments in California employment law, including a new test to determine whether workers are independent contractors or employees and what's new on the #MeToo front.
+In this episode of The Proskauer Brief, partners Tony Oncidi and Harris Mufson discuss key developments in California employment law, including a new test to determine whether workers are independent contractors or employees and what's new on the #MeToo front.

 In this episode of The Proskauer Brief, Harris Mufson and Allan Bloom discuss recent legislative developments in New York regarding sexual harassment.
 We will discuss recently enacted significant measures, including the prohibition of nondisclosure clauses in settlement agreements, unless the complainant prefers confidentiality, mandatory training requirements and the expansion of the NYS Human Rights Law to nonemployees including contractors, subcontractors, vendors, and consultants.